webbidevaajat/tsatool-app/README.md

 ## Errors

-Possible examples of erroneous inputs can be found in `example_data/testset.xlsx`.
+Examples of erroneous inputs can be found in `example_data/testset.xlsx`.
 Error messages are recorded to the log stream of the analysis, and they are saved into per-object error lists as well.
-**TODO: save contents of this list tree e.g. as JSON**
+These lists are collected into a tree structure and saved as JSON in `results/`.

 Fatal errors, such as missing input file, interrupt the entire analysis script.
 Most errors will just render a sheet or condition row invalid, and that sheet / condition will not be analyzed further.